syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

 kubectl --context $PLATFORM create --filename promise.yaml
 ```

-And finally, you can put on the Application Developer hat and make a request for an instance of Elastic Cloud:
+And finally, you can put on the Application Developer hat and make a request for a Elastic Cloud Resource:

 ```bash
 kubectl --context $PLATFORM apply --filename resource-request.yaml
 ```

-Once this Resource Request is made, you will be able to check its status.
-This will start as `pending` which is the Kratix default before a pipeline runs.
-Once the pipeline has complete the status will be updated.
+Once this request is made, you will be able to check its status.
+This will start as `pending` which is the Kratix default before a Workflow runs.
+Once the Workflow has complete the status will be updated.

-To check the complete status, listing the requested ECK instance:
+To check the complete status, listing the requested ECK Resource:

 ```bash
 kubectl --context $PLATFORM get elastic-clouds